shivani-1401/keepnote-step1-boilerplate/readme.md

 ### Following are the broad tasks:
 1. Display the list of notes from the array list.
 Each note should contain Note ID, Title, Content, Status and created date.
 2. Add a new note which should contain the Note ID, Title, Content and Status.
-3. Make sure to pass all the Unit test cases locally and on Hobbes.

 ### Steps to be followed :